Skip to Main Content

 4. After GivingTuesday: Thank-You Email

-Show your GivingTuesday donors you appreciate them and value their support by sending a prompt and sincere thank-you email.
-When done correctly, it can be a cornerstone of donor retention.
-Send this email a day or two after GivingTuesday, and focus on celebrating your community’s generosity, communicating donors’ impact, and inviting them to stay involved with your organization.
+Send this email soon after GivingTuesday, and focus on celebrating your community’s generosity, communicating donors’ impact, and inviting them to stay involved with your organization.

 Your thank-you email should: